Hullow/Minishell/Documentation/Notes/Topics/Parsing/Non_left_recursive_grammar.md

 // and another set for the fresh nonterminal A' (often called the "tail" or the "rest"):
 // 		A' -> alpha_1 A' | ... | alpha_n A' | epsilon (empty)
 //
-// repeat this process until no direct left recursion remains.

-MINISHELL GRAMMAR WITH DIRECT LEFT RECURSION
+// repeat this process until no direct left recursion remains MINISHELL GRAMMAR WITH DIRECT LEFT RECURSION
 <br>(BEFORE preprocessing)
 --------------------------------------------------------------------